matteodelabre/saxophone/README.md

 This is free and open source software.
 All contributions (even small ones) are welcome.
 [Check out the contribution guide to get started!](CONTRIBUTING.md)

-Thanks to [Norman Rzepka](https://github.com/normanrz) for implementing the streaming API and the check for open/close tags mismatch.
+Thanks to [Norman Rzepka](https://github.com/normanrz) for implementing the streaming API and the check for opening and closing tags mismatch.

 ## License